USS Dolphin (PG-24): Service history

-Pre-Spanish–American War
+Before Spanish–American War

 The first of the vessels of the "New Navy" to be completed, Dolphin was assigned to the North Atlantic Station, cruising along the eastern seaboard until February 1886.
 She then sailed around South America on her way to the Pacific Squadron for duty.

 She visited ports in Japan, Korea, China, Ceylon, India, Arabia, Egypt, Italy, Spain, and England, and the islands of Madeira and Bermuda, before arriving at New York City on 27 September 1889 to complete her round-the-world cruise.

 She returned to duty on the North Atlantic Station, cruising in the West Indies from 9 December 1889 to 12 June 1890.
 On 23 December 1890, she was reassigned to the Squadron of Evolution and sailed from New York City on 7 January 1891 for a Caribbean cruise, returning to Norfolk, Virginia, on 7 April 1891.

 Out of commission from 1 May 1891 to 14 March 1892, Dolphin then resumed her cruising along the United States East Coast, often carrying the United States Secretary of the Navy.
 In April 1893, President Grover Cleveland conducted New York's inaugural International Naval Review from the deck of the Dolphin.
 On 3 December 1895, she was assigned to the Special Service Squadron and made a surveying expedition to Guatemala in January–February 1896.
 She carried President William McKinley and his party during the naval review following the ceremonies dedicating Grant's Tomb in New York City on 27 April 1897.
 Dolphin was placed out of commission at New York on 23 November 1897.